Gadisa16/Gadisa16/README.md

 _ _ _

-- 👨‍💻 All of my projects are available at [My Portfolio](https://gado16.netlify.app/)
+- 👨‍💻 Some of my projects are available at [My Portfolio](https://gado16.netlify.app/)

 - 📫 How to reach me: **gadisakan@gmail.com**